progami/progami/README.md

 - 👋 Hi, I’m @Jarawr
 - 👀 I’m interested in ...
-Python, DevOps, Automation
+Python, DevOps, AWS
 - 🌱 I’m currently learning ...
 DevOps
 - 💞️ I’m looking to collaborate on ...
 DevOps or Automation projects
 - 📫 How to reach me ... jarraramjad@gmail.com